Metamizole (Novalgin®): The Controversial Painkiller – Agranulocytosis Risk, Warning Signs & When It's Really Justified

 Skin reactions (Stevens-Johnson syndrome)Very rareStop immediately!

-Red urine under Novalgin: harmless!
-The red/orange discolouration of urine under metamizole is caused by the metabolite rubazoic acid.
-This is a harmless pigment — it is not blood, and there is no kidney damage.
-Since this appearance alarms patients and frequently leads to self-interruption of therapy, all patients should be informed about it in advance.
+Red urine on Novalgin: harmless!
+The red discolouration of the urine on metamizole is caused by the metabolite rubazonic acid.
+It is a harmless dye – no blood, no kidney damage.
+Because this sight frightens patients and frequently leads to an interruption of self-medication, all patients should be informed about it in advance.

 10. Interactions

-Metamizole has some clinically relevant interactions, of which the combination with methotrexate is the most important and most dangerous.
-Check all combinations with the interaction check.
+Metamizole has some clinically relevant interactions, of which the combination with methotrexate is the most important and the most dangerous.
+Check all combinations in the interaction check.

 Substance / medicationInteractionRecommendation

-ACE inhibitors / sartansBlood pressure lowering may be reducedMonitor blood pressure
+ACE inhibitors / sartansBlood pressure lowering can be weakenedCheck blood pressure

 PropertyMetamizoleIbuprofenParacetamolDiclofenac